thachnguyen/motion_detection/README.md

 Usage:
 - M Input structures are loaded by function gibbs.load_coordinates(codes).
-- Our Gibbsampler class detects the rigid domain and categorize into different cluster K*.
+- Our Gibbsampler class detects the rigid domain and categorize them into K* different cluster.

 For example:
--
+To run our program for analyzing 3 Adenylate kinase entries(1AKE_A, 4AKE_A, 1ANK_A)
+- First we load the 3D coordinate using load_coordinate function:

+    input_coordinate = load_coordinate(1AKE_A, 4AKE_A, 1ANK_A)

+- Using input_coordinate value to load Gibbsampler class and run

+    gibb = GibbsSampler(input_coordinate) # Used default value (K = 10, estimate_sigma=True, prior=1)
+    gibb.run(niter = 200)
+    #Membership for each position
+    membership = gibb.membership

 Motion Detection is open source and distributed under OSI-approved MIT license.